A Markov Process Theory for Network Growth Processes of DAG-based Blockchain Systems: Introduction

 \textbf{(c) }We use numerical examples to check the validity of our theoretical results, and to discuss how the performance measures of the DAG-based blockchain with IOTA Tangle depend on some key parameters of this system.

-Therefore, we believe that the methodology and results developed in this paper shed light on the DAG blockchain systems such that a series of promising research can be developed potentially.
+Therefore, we believe that the methodology and results developed in this paper can be applicable to more general DAG-based blockchain systems such that a series of promising research can be developed potentially.

 The remainder of this paper is organized as follows.
-Section 2 provides a detailed model description for the DAG-based blockchain system.
-Section 3 shows that the DAG-based blockchain system is related to a level-dependent QBD process, and proves that the DAG-based blockchain system must be irreducible and positive recurrent.
-Section 4 provides a performance analysis of the DAG blockchain system.
-Section 5 proposes a new effective method for analyzing the sojourn time of any arriving internal tip and computes the average sojourn time by means of the RG-factorizations.
-Section 6 uses numerical examples to discuss how performance measures of the DAG-based blockchain system depend on some key parameters of this system.
-Section 7 gives some concluding remarks.
+Section \ref{sec:model} provides a detailed model description for the DAG-based blockchain system.
+Section \ref{sec:process} shows that the DAG-based blockchain system is related to a level-dependent QBD process, and proves that the DAG-based blockchain system must be positive recurrent.
+Section \ref{sec:performance} provides performance analysis of the DAG-based blockchain system.
+Section \ref{sec:confirmation} proposes a new effective method for analyzing the confirmation time of any arriving internal tip and computes the average confirmation time by means of the RG-factorizations.
+Section \ref{sec:numerical} uses numerical examples to discuss how performance measures of the DAG-based blockchain system depend on some key parameters of this system.
+Section \ref{sec:remarks} gives some concluding remarks.